suchitgupta60/Mint_Lottery/ReadMe.md

 * ~~mocha + chaithereum (tests written in javascript running through web3)~~
 * testrpc together with truffle and mocha

-Contract-Testing is currently done using the truffle framework.
-Please check the [readme file in the contract folder](https://github.com/senacor/SmartContractSlackDapp/tree/master/smart-contract/lottery) for details.

 ## Run the program